 Identify your markets and then segment them into “A,” “B,” and “C” customers.
 “A” customers being the most profitable and “C” being the least.

 Recognize that your “A” customers are “the primary source of your agency’s future growth.”

 While you’re still aiming to contact all of your customers annually, make sure each month you have a list that consists of category “A” customers, “B” customers, and “C” customers.
 This way, you’re always in the process of contacting your most profitable customers to keep their business and get in touch with their friends (who are likely to be “A” customers as well).

 Read her whole post here: Customer Loyalty And Retention Primer (IIAD)

-As you know, things change in the insurance world and it’s your job to keep your clients up to date on any re-writes that need to happen, changes in coverage, etc.
+As you know, things change in the insurance world, and it’s your job to keep your clients updated on any re-writes that need to happen, changes in coverage, etc.

-A good way to make sure that these calls don’t put a halt in your systematic calling strategy, is to outsource your appointment setting.
+A great way to ensure that these calls don’t halt your systematic calling strategy is to outsource your appointment setting.

 This doesn’t mean you have to outsource ALL of your outreach.

-One of the agents we work with, Carly Kildare, shares a strategy that includes in-house calling AND outsourced calling that works wonders for their agency.
+One of the agents we work with, Carly Kildare, shares a strategy that includes in-house and outsourced calling that works wonders for their agency.

 Here’s a quick video of her explaining that strategy: